 Termination for Cause.
 Either Party may immediately terminate this Agreement and any active Orders if the other Party: (a) fails to cure a material breach of this Agreement within 30 calendar days after its receipt of written notice regarding such breach; (b) becomes insolvent or commits an affirmative act of insolvency; (c) makes an assignment for the benefit of creditors or takes similar action; (d) files a voluntary bankruptcy or similar petition; (e) acquiesces to any involuntary bankruptcy or similar petition and such involuntary petition is not dismissed within 90 days; or (f) is adjudicated bankrupt or to similar effect.
 If Customer terminates this Agreement for cause only, BitSight will provide Customer with a pro rata refund of the pre-paid Fees, as of the effective date of termination.
 Customer acknowledges that a breach by it of Sections 1.3, 3 or 6 shall be deemed a material breach that is incapable of cure and that, notwithstanding anything set forth herein to the contrary, BitSight may immediately terminate this Agreement (and any Orders) for cause in such event with no cure period (and no refund).

 Survival.
 All provisions of this Agreement that reasonably may be interpreted or construed as surviving termination of this Agreement will survive the termination of this Agreement, including but not limited to the obligation to pay any accrued but unpaid fees and Sections 3, 4, 5.4, 6 and 7.
-In addition, after the Term, Customer may retain and store any reports that include the Data subsequent to the expiration or termination of this Agreement, in any medium including, but not limited to, electronic storage, for use by Customer only as permitted in Section 1.2 and 1.3.
+In addition, after the Term, Customer may retain and store any reports that include the Data subsequent to the expiration or termination of this Agreement, in any medium including, but not limited to, electronic storage, for use by Customer as permitted in Section 1.2 and 1.3.

 CONFIDENTIALITY

 Confidential Information.
-As used in this Agreement, “Confidential Information” means all information of either Party that is not generally known to the public, whether of a technical, business or other nature (including, without limitation, trade secrets, know-how and information relating to the technology, strategic partners, customers, business plans, promotional and marketing activities, finances and other business affairs of such Party), that is disclosed by one Party to the other Party or that is otherwise learned by the receiving Party in the course of its discussions or business dealings with, or its physical or electronic access to the premises of or services of, the disclosing Party, and that has been identified as being proprietary and/or confidential or that the receiving Party by the nature of the circumstances surrounding the disclosure or receipt ought to know should be treated as proprietary and confidential.
+As used in this Agreement, “Confidential Information” means all information of either Party that is not generally known to the public, whether of a technical, business or other nature (including, without limitation, trade secrets, know-how and information relating to the technology, strategic partners, customers, business plans, promotional and marketing activities, finances and other business affairs or governmental activities of such Party), that is disclosed by one Party to the other Party or that is otherwise learned by the receiving Party in the course of its discussions or business dealings with, or its physical or electronic access to the premises of or services of, the disclosing Party, and that has been identified as being proprietary and/or confidential or that the receiving Party by the nature of the circumstances surrounding the disclosure or receipt ought to know should be treated as proprietary and confidential.
 For the avoidance of doubt, (a) Confidential Information of Customer includes, without limitation, the list of organizations that Customer is monitoring and the User information included in the administrative portal, and (b) Confidential Information of BitSight includes the Service and the Data, and the terms, conditions and pricing of this Agreement.
+Unless the data was otherwise acquired by the customer.
 Each Party will use reasonable care to hold the other Party’s Confidential Information in confidence and not disclose such Confidential Information to anyone other than to its employees, legal counsel, accountants, contractors or consultants as long as that need to know the information and who are subject to confidentiality obligations no less restrictive than those set forth herein.
 A Party that receives the other Party's Confidential Information will not use such information for any purpose other than as reasonably required to perform pursuant to this Agreement.

+Bitsight protects customer activity mentioned in this section, as described in section 7.12 and exhibit B.